TrevorDasch/LD48/README.md

 [Sat 1:07 AM]
 Started working on my enemy object.
 Right now I'm setting it up so that there will be 10 different enemy types.
 I might change this later.
 I should also work on a firing mechanic with a global bullet manager to handle all projectiles fired by anyone.
 Perhaps tomorrow morning.

+[Sat 2:26 AM]
+Decided that I wanted to work on particles, so I created a booster pixel spray from my rocket.
+It looks pretty awesome.
+It took me a while to figure out how to do it, but I'm glad I did.
+Done for today, more to come tomorrow morning.